Everything We Didn't Learn in Chemistry

 Grace bitched about it.
 "AkeibaAkeibaAkeiba!
 Let go!
 Relax!
 It's just one ball!
 You'll be fine!"

-"What if I get too nervous and puke?
+"What if I get too nervous and puke?!
 It's like public-speaking.
-No one wants to feel like they're up there, all alone with all the attention on them."
+No one wants to feel as if they're up there, all alone with all the attention on them."

 "That's what happens when you date someone, Akeiba."